-Most fuel tanks today are made with a high-density polyethylene.
-The seams on the tanks can fail causing your fuel tank to leak.
-The best solution is replacing your fuel tank.
+Most fuel tanks today are made with high-density polyethylene.
+The seams on the tanks can fail to cause your fuel tank to leak.
+The best solution is to replace your fuel tank.

 Husqvarna Fuel Shut-Off Valve is Prone to Leaking Gas

 You may have a plastic or metal valve located under your fuel tank used to shut off and start fuel flow to the mower.
-These valves are prone to leaking and should be replaced if you identify it being the source of your leak.
+This valve is prone to leaking and should be replaced if you identify it is the source of your leak.